 Can Penguins Live in Hot Places? - Spring 1In this section...

-Look closely at the natural world; discuss what we can see, talk about changes that take place over time, give reasons for why the changes happen and to write facts about what we can see.
+We are learning to look closely at the natural world; discuss what we can see, talk about changes that take place over time, give reasons for why the changes happen and to write facts about what we can see.

-Can a Penguin Live in a Hot Place?'
+Can a Penguin Live in a Hot Place?

 Watch the clip at home, talk about it together.
 What do you notice?